aoloe/php-senape/README.md

 ## Possible features

-- the administrator gets an email for each comment
 - the administrator can moderate the comments from the email
   - through a link with a hash (action without authentication)
   - by ansering to an email conto that is read by the script